January 1, 2025 to November 7, 2025

 Program Description:

-This course is for Dentists Only and provides a detailed overview of recent updates to California employment law and their impact on dental practices.
+This 'live' CE Webinar provides a detailed overview of recent updates to California employment law and their impact on dental practices.
 The program also highlights critical cybersecurity strategies to protect sensitive data in compliance with California’s stringent privacy laws.
 Participants will gain practical insights to mitigate risks and ensure legal compliance.

 Learning Objectives: